seckcoder/css_mastery/property.md

 when it overflows the element's box.

 There is a special property about overflow.
-When the container element which is overflowed does not have width/height set, it will try to extend to contain the sub content.
+When the container element which is overflowed does not have width/height set, it will try to extend to contain the sub content in width/height.
 I did not find any resource talk about why this happened.
 And this is often used to clear float(search ``overflow clear float``).